marketgoo/badger-landing/blog/top-organic-keywords-how-to-find-improve-your-seo-in-2023.md

 ---
-title: "Top Organic Keywords: How To Find & Improve Your SEO in 2023 "
+title: "Top Organic Keywords: How To Get More Traffic in 2023 "
 author: gus
 draft: false
 show_toc: true